-Mayor of Antrim and Newtownabbey's Inaugural Dinner raises £5,585 for charities
+Mayor of Antrim and Newtownabbey's inaugural dinner raises £5,585 for charities

-Speaking at the event the Mayor, Councillor Leah Kirkpatrick said: “I am extremely proud to serve as the first female Mayor of Antrim and Newtownabbey since its formation in 2015.
+Speaking at the event, Cllr Leah Kirkpatrick said: “I am extremely proud to serve as the first female Mayor of Antrim and Newtownabbey since its formation in 2015.
 It is an immense honour, and I hope that my journey can encourage young women, to see that public life is open to them - that their voices matter and their ambitions should know no limits.

 “The first three months in office have been inspiring.
 I have met so many wonderful people, whose commitment and community spirit make our Borough such a great place to live, work and visit.